theCapypara/riptide-docs/source/user_docs/4_project.rst

 Confirm that you want to run the interactive setup by pressing ``y``.

-.. tip:: If you accidentaly press ``n`` or make mistake later during the setup, you can always restart it
+.. tip:: If you accidentaly press ``n`` or make a mistake later during the setup, you can always restart it
          by passing the ``--force`` option.